-- 45.4.1 In ERC and ERT, the start order for subsequent Legs shall be based on the classification at the finish of the final special stage of the previous Leg excluding any super special stage if run at the end of the Leg. - 45.4.2 The first 10 cars in the overall classification will re-start as a merged group in reverse order according to their classification in Art.
+- 45.4.1 The start order for subsequent Legs shall be based on the classification at the finish of the final special stage of the previous Leg excluding any super special stage if run at the end of the Leg. - 45.4.2 The first 10 cars in the overall classification will re-start as a merged group in reverse order according to their classification in Art.
 45.4.1.

-(ERC only) - All other drivers shall normally re-start in the order of their classification in Art.
-45.4.1 (1-minute intervals). - 45.4.4 For the purposes of enhancing media coverage, the ERC championship promoter may request changes to the regulations in Art.
+All other drivers shall normally re-start in the order of their classification in Art.
+45.4.1 (1-minute intervals).

+45.4.4 For the purposes of enhancing media coverage, the ERC championship promoter may request changes to the regulations in Art.
 45.4.

-In ERC, the first 15 Priority Drivers' cars will start at two-minute intervals.
-All other cars and all cars in ERT will start at one-minute intervals unless specified otherwise in the supplementary regulations.
+The first 15 Priority Drivers' cars will start at two-minute intervals.
+All other cars will start at one-minute intervals unless specified otherwise in the supplementary regulations.